 730 students studied abroad in the 2012-2013 academic year

 5th in a national ranking of study abroad participation by the Institute of International Education

 4 libraries including the Mary Idema Pew Library Learning and Information Commons and Seidman House on the Allendale campus; the Steelcase Library in the Richard M. DeVos Center on the Robert C. Pew Grand Rapids campus; and the Frey Foundation Learning Center in Cook Devos Center for Health Sciences.

-NEW IN 2013: Mary Idema Pew Library Learning and Information Commons: Opened Fall 2013.
-The groundbreaking library houses a knowledge market with student experts to provide research, technology, and presentation coaching, as well as 150,000 books on open shelves and a capacity for 600,000 books in an automated retrieval system.
+Opened Fall 2013: Mary Idema Pew Library Learning and Information Commons — The groundbreaking library houses a knowledge market with student experts to provide research, technology, and presentation coaching, as well as 150,000 books on open shelves and a capacity for 600,000 books in an automated retrieval system.

 Recipient of the 2012 Excellence in Academic Libraries Award by the Association of College and Research Libraries.